 7:00 p.m.
 Covered myself in glitter as I threw the glitter in the air over and over again to get the perfect photo.

 7:15 p.m.
 Said goodbye to my photographer, who is also my cousin, and tried to dust off my glitterfied self.
 I’m still trying to dust off myself, to be honest.

-*Tip* Glitter doesn’t come off easily.
+*Tip* Glitter doesn’t come off easily or quickly.

 8:00 p.m.
 Went out for veggie sushi with my hubby to celebrate a fun, long day.